 Moving to a retirement village can give you a whole new lease of life, with a new home, new friends and a new sense of security and peace of mind.
 It can make your retirement so much simpler and more fulfilling than you ever thought possible, and all without the burden of maintaining an oversized family home.

 Understandably, however, many people are reluctant to put their homes on the market, because they can’t face the months of uncertainty.
-Selling on the open market means endless viewings invading your privacy, the disruption and cost of repairs to bring your old home up to modern standards, as well as the heart-breaking haggling that inevitably slashes the price at the last minute.
+Selling on the open market means endless viewings invading your privacy, the disruption and cost of repairs to bring your old home up to modern standards, as well as the heart-breaking haggling that can slash the price at the last minute.

 With the UK housing market sluggish, especially around larger homes, a house sale can take many frustrating months, and you could even lose out on your dream retirement home to someone else while you wait.